codeforamerica/recordtrac/README.md

-public-records
+Public Records
 ==============

 This is a portal to display public record requests to the community and the City of Oakland.
+It's currently in a research and development phase by the Code for America 2013 Oakland team.
+We hope to update the documentation soon!
+In the meantime you can [e-mail](oakland@codeforamerica.org) us or [open an issue](https://github.com/codeforamerica/public-records/issues?state=open) if you have any questions.

 ## Installation